DachiGog/SOC-Analyst-Portfolio/THM-SOC-Level1/Network Security and Traffic Analysis/Zeek.md

             - Filters accept string, numeric and regex values.
 - ## Zeek filtering Example
   - `cat signatures.log | zeek-cut src_addr dst_addr event_msg sub_msg | sort -r| uniq`

+- ## Zeek Scripts
+  - Zeek has base scripts installed by default, and these are not intended to be modified.
+        -  "/opt/zeek/share/zeek/base".
+  - User-generated or modified scripts should be located in a specific path.
+        - "/opt/zeek/share/zeek/site".
+  - Policy scripts are located in a specific path.
+        -  "/opt/zeek/share/zeek/policy".
+  -  "/opt/zeek/share/zeek/policy".
+        - "/opt/zeek/share/zeek/site/local.zeek".
 ---

 ## 🛠️ Tools Used